SalomePlatform/yacs/doc/principes.rst

 This data collection is typed.
 The data type on which the loop iterates is unique.
 The number of parallel branches managed by the loop is fixed by a parameter of the loop (input port named "nbBranches").
 If the collection size is 100 and this parameter is fixed at 25, the loop will execute 4 packets of 25 calculations in parallel.
-The internal node can access the current iteration of the data collection through the output data port from the loop named “SmplPrt”.
+The internal node can access the current iteration of the data collection through the output data port from the loop named “evalSamples”.

 Typed data collections can be constructed at the output from the loop.
 All that is necessary is to connect an output data port of the internal node to an input data port of a node outside the loop.
 The loop automatically constructs the data collection.